Catrobat/Catty/README.md

 https://www.ufm.edu/images/0/04/Clean_Code.pdf), so first read everything you can about these development methods.
 Code developed in a different style will not be accepted.

+* Download XCode (at least version 6) from the Mac App Store

+* Clone this project by using git clone

 * If you have any further questions please use our IRC Channel or Google Plus community: http://goo.gl/fOjQi